archilogic-com/3dio-js/CONTRIBUTING.md

 ## Bug Reports

-Plaese provide the following information:
+Please provide the following information:
 * **How to Reproduce**<br>
   Describe in a few steps the actions to make the bug appear.
 Plaese provide a URL so that know where to start from.
 This information is crutial for us in order to reproduce the bug and localize it.
 * **Actual Result**<br>